Google Internet Legends visited our school in July 2019 to help us learning about staying safe on the internet.

 At Captain Webb Primary School, children learn how to stay safe online by being aware of their conduct (their own behaviour online), knowing what is, and how to find, appropriate content and the risks of contact from both people they know and people they don't know.

-Online safety is tied in to every unit of our Computing curriculum (see below).
+Our online safety curriculum is led by Education for a Connected World and relevant objectives are tied in Computing and PSHE lessons too.
 We block an entire week of theme work for children to learn about age specific aspects of online safety during 'Safer Internet Week' and the school is visited by several outside agencies (such as the NSPCC, Google and the local police) to learn about current online safety issues.
 Our Student Council plays an active role in discussion and decision making with all aspects of safety, including online safety.

 We play an active role with parents, meeting regularly with anyone who may have concerns about their child's safety on the internet.
 If you have any concerns about online safety, please do not hesitate to get in touch and come and speak with one of our Online Safety experts.